AnthonyMosley/PythonLearning/README.md

 No specific installation is required.
 Simply clone the repository to your local machine:

 ## Contributing
 This repository is primarily for personal use, but if you have suggestions or improvements, feel free to open an issue or submit a pull request.
+Suggestions for new goals and projects always appreciated

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.